yuxiao17/LDS-Net/README.md

 test dataset : updata new link:https://pan.baidu.com/s/1EzufxX5hYRyrWJLowZm7Ng Extraction code: 4pfw

-the old link (https://pan.baidu.com/s/1_2YrFEyJWk73WEMaL4L3Qg Extraction code: 4pfw) has expired.
+(The old link https://pan.baidu.com/s/1_2YrFEyJWk73WEMaL4L3Qg Extraction code: 4pfw has expired.)

 There are 3 datasets in the filefolder "tesetdaset"for testing,"inputa" is the synthesized low-light underwater images,"inputb" is the real underwater images,and "inputc" is the real low-light images